OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 > A OTP should be valid for only a certain amount of time (usually 30 seconds) and after keying in the OTP wrongly several times (usually 3 times) the provided OTP should be invalidated and the user should be redirected to the landing page or logged out.

-Whenever OTP Authentication is used , always check if the application is responding back with static responses like "message":"Success" or some default application related content.If that is the case , the attacker can easily bypass the 2FA implementation by manipulating the server response.
+Whenever OTP Authentication is implemented in the application, always check if the application is responding back with static responses like "message":"Success" or some default application related content.If that is the case , the attacker can easily bypass the 2FA implementation by manipulating the server response.
 For eg. If the app is giving "message":"OTP is not correct" , the attacker can change it to "message":"Success" and takeover the user account.

 > The application should always pass user token or some dynamic information related to the user to prevent the attack